 Correct answer: B

 The banner is displayed whenever anyone logs in to your Cisco router.
-The
+The syntax is

 "banner motd #